-I can see where they are coming from, because newer and more efficient processes have been developed.
-Agile (and other iterative models like it) take into account new technologies and more rapidly evolving ideas.
+I can see where they are coming from, because newer and more efficient processes have since been developed.
+Agile takes into account new technologies and more rapidly evolving ideas.
 But I’m not sure if “leaving” is the language we should be using.
 The concept behind the ADDIE model has worked for instructional designers for years.
 There is something about the simplicity of it—it grounds the team in stages so you know you’re not designing before you’ve defined the problem, or developing before you’ve laid out your design, etc.

 “To me it’s not really versus”

 So I would say that Agile isn’t a complete replacement for the ADDIE model.
 We’re not urging you to pull an “out with the old and in with the new” approach.
 In fact, you can make the case that in an Agile model you still do all the steps of ADDIE.
 Why does it have to be a fight between the two?

 That’s precisely the point Jennifer Bertram made during my interview with her.
 She’s the resident ‘Agile expert’ here at Bottom-Line Performance, and here are some snippets of what she had to say: